helabenkhalfallah/node-express-mongoose-sqlize/README.md

 PSQL_DB_NAME =  appsqlizepsqldb
 ```

-sequelize is only need for migration command, be careful to update it when env confs change.
+sequelize conf file is only need for migration command, be careful to update it when env confs change.